davemoore22/sorcery/README.md

 # Sorcery

-An open source remake/remaster of the classic CRPG **Wizardry, Proving Grounds of the Mad Overlord**.
-Currently under heavy development with an initial release around the end of 2026.
-Developed using ImGui/SDL2/OpenGL/C++.
-Will be available on both Linux and Windows.
-OpenGL 3.3 and 2 Gb of System Memory, and 1 Gb of Video Memory will be required to run.
+An open source remake/remaster of the classic CRPG Wizardry, Proving Grounds of the Mad Overlord.
+Currently under heavy development with an initial release around the end of 2026 (**Alpha#1 is now available for download, see the Releases sidebar!**) Developed using ImGui/SDL2/OpenGL/C++.
+Is available on both Linux (Debian/Ubuntu) and Windows (64-bit).
+OpenGL 3.3 and 2 Gb of System Memory, and 512 MB (currently) of Video Memory will be required to run.

 <table>
   <tr>